thinklikeadesigner/DS-and-Algos/README.md

 # DS-and-Algos

 Hello, this is my personal repo where I'm posting data structures, algorithms, and notes related to data structures or algorithms.
 I also have practice problems from various coding sites on here, as well as some various implementations that I've come up on across the world wide web.
-Feel free to explorer and mark issues where you see them.
+Feel free to explore and mark issues where you see them.

 ## repo structure